dfirebaugh/pizza-from-scratch/content/2009Sep21PfS_VsAntiSemitism3Incomplete.md

 Sun Sep 20 2009

+> The cats, the Hicks family, and Bubba are visiting the Virginia Holocaust Museum.
+Politically incorrect discussion happens.

 ![Bubba to Rabbi Hicks: "Um, Rabbi Hicks, something's been bothering me."
 Hicks to Bubba: "What is it, Bubba?"](2009_09_21_r1p1_PfS-AntiS4_1_.png)
 ![Bubba to Hicks: "Um, no offense meant, but ... well ... movies, TV, museums - if I don't see Jews all through the media, all my skinhead militia friends tell me, endlessly, that Jews are everywhere."](2009_09_21_r1p2_PfS-AntiS4_2_.png)